HewlettPackard/oneview-chef/README.md

 Performs actions on logical interconnect and associated interconnects.

 Note: By default it performs the action `:none`.
+Note 2: In :update_port_monitor action, if the data is informed, this will always precede the port_monitor property.

 ```ruby
 oneview_logical_interconnect 'LogicalInterconnect1' do